variousauthors/puzzlestrap/NEXTSTEPS.md

   - map: string (array of char)
   - data: Uint8ClampedArray

+- would like a hash function to hash up a tile by its colors and map (unique)

 currently the step is the width of a tile pixel, but now we will increase the outer step to 5 times that